curiousboey/tech.revise_mobile/README.md

 - **SaltyHash.tech Community** for continuous feedback and support
 - **CompTIA** for Network+ certification standards and guidelines
 - **Web Development Community** for best practices and modern standards
+- **Nmap Development Team** for creating the most powerful network discovery tool
+- **Network Security Professionals** for sharing knowledge and best practices
 - **Open Source Contributors** who help improve the platform
 - **Beta Testers** who provide valuable feedback for upcoming features
 - **Educational Technology Pioneers** for inspiration and innovation